cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/index.rst

 common data patterns.

 The core Datasets of CDAP are Tables and FileSets:
-- Unlike relational database systems, CDAP tables are not organized into rows with a fixed schema.
+- Unlike relational database systems, CDAP **tables** are not organized into rows with a fixed schema.
   They are optimized for efficient storage of semi-structured data, data with unknown or variable schema, or sparse data.
-- CDAP file sets provide an abstraction over the raw file system, and associate properties such as the format or the schema with the files they contain.
-In addition, partitioned file sets allow allow addressing files by their partition meta data, removing the need for applications to be aware of actual file system locations.
+- CDAP **file sets** provide an abstraction over the raw file system, and associate properties such as the format or the schema with the files they contain.
+In addition, partitioned file sets allow addressing files by their partition meta data, removing the need for applications to be aware of actual file system locations.